Flagsmith/flagsmith-docs/docs/clients/java.md

 ## Getting Help

 If you encounter a bug or feature request we would like to hear about it.
 Before you submit an issue please search existing issues in order to prevent duplicates.

-## Get in touch

-If you have any questions about our projects you can email <a href="mailto:projects@solidstategroup.com">projects@solidstategroup.com</a>.